MontiCore/cd4analysis/src/main/grammars/de/monticore/cd4analysis.md

   (like `{ordered}`).
 - Both, association and compositions can be qualified, for example by `[String]` .
+- Packages can be used to structure the model

 Further examples can be found [here][ExampleModels].